 Depending on the injury, Dr. Bert and Dr. Matt will use ART in the specific area of complaint.
 You will be able to feel the adhesion release, and the results are typically instantaneous.
 Follow-up treatments are usually required to maintain the improvements.
 Leahy himself claims a 96 percent success rate (defined as being able to return to work) in 8,000 cases he has personally treated.

 Chiropractors have effectively used ART for a whole host of conditions: carpal tunnel syndrome, Achilles tendonitis, supraspinatus tendon injuries, rotator cuff injuries, tennis elbow, and golfer’s elbow.
 All of these injuries are in areas where soft tissue is located near joints, so scarring can reduce range of motion.

 In a recent published study, ART was found to be effective for reducing neck pain and increasing neck range of motion in individuals with chronic neck pain.
 Most chronic neck pain sufferers have pain and limited movement because of soft tissue impairment in the neck.

-Dr. Bert sees patients of all backgrounds and walks of life.
+Dr. Bert and Dr. Matt see patients of all backgrounds and walks of life.
 If you know or suspect you have adhesions from an overuse injury, call us today for a consultation to see if ART can provide you with relief.